charmplusplus/charm/README.md

     * `mpi-`: Charm++ communicates using MPI calls.
 This will work on almost every distributed machine, but performance is often worse than using the machine's direct calls referenced above.
     * `multicore-`: Charm++ communicates using shared memory within a single node.
-A version of Charm++ built with this option will not on more than a single node.
+A version of Charm++ built with this option will not run on more than a single node.

 2. Your operating system/architecture:
     * `linux-x86_64`: Linux with AMD64 64-bit x86 instructions
     * `win-x86_64`: MS Windows with MS Visual C++ compiler
-    * `darwin-x86_64`: Apple Mac OS X
+    * `darwin-x86_64`: Apple macOS
     * `bluegeneq`:IBM Blue Gene/Q
     * `cray{xe/xc}`: Cray XE/XC Supercomputer
     * `linux-ppc64le`: POWER/PowerPC